-Employees are expected to use their annual vacation entitlement.
-Nevertheless, they may carry forward a maximum of one (1) week of vacation plus one year's entitlement into a subsequent vacation year.
-Employees will also be allowed to carry forward a second week of vacation plus one year's entitlement into a subsequent vacation year with the written permission of their supervisor.
-Any excess vacation will be managed in accordance with 23.03

-23.05 On termination of employment, any unused vacation will be paid out to the employee.
+- 23.04 Employees may only carry forward a maximum of one (1) week of vacation into a subsequent vacation year.
+All other accumulated vacation greater than that allowed by this clause shall be paid out on the last pay period of the vacation year.
+Notwithstanding the above, employees will be allowed to carry forward a second week of vacation into a subsequent vacation year with the written permission of their supervisor. - 23.05 On termination of employment, any unused vacation will be paid out to the employee.